felixdulfer/ngx-mat-period-picker/DEPLOYMENT.md

-# Deployment Guide for ng-mat-period-picker
+# Deployment Guide for ngx-mat-period-picker

-This guide provides step-by-step instructions for deploying the `ng-mat-period-picker` package to NPM.
+This guide provides step-by-step instructions for deploying the `ngx-mat-period-picker` package to NPM.

 ## Prerequisites